 Potash Corporation of Saskatchewan (USA) (NYSE: POT) and Agrium Inc. (USA) (NYSE: AGU) are in talks that could see them combine to create the world’s largest fertilizer company.
-The options that Potash Corporation and Agrium are pursuing include a merger of equals.
+The options that Potash Corporation and Agrium are pursuing include a merger of equals which could take these two hot penny stocks and turn them into a powerhouse.

 The companies are contemplating a merger at a time when they are both faced with intense competition in the business of selling crop nutrients.
 The competition has destroyed the price of potash, thus hurting profit margins of potash producers and Potash Corporation and Agrium are among the players feeling the heat.